-(Same as Music 3384) Prerequisites: Curriculum and Instruction 3100 or 3200 and consent of department.
+(EDCI 3384 and MUS 3384 are cross-listed) Prerequisites: EDCI 3100 or 3200 and consent of department.
 Considerations of methods and materials in teaching vocal music in grades 7-12.
 Appropriate field experiences may be required.

-EDCI 3420 Materials and Methods in Language
+EDCI 3420 Materials and Methods in Language Arts

-Arts and Reading
+and Reading 3 cr.

 Offered each semester and summer session.
-Prerequisites: EDCI 3100 or consent of department and concurrent registration in EDCI 3430.
+Prerequisites: EDCI 3100 or consent of department and concurrent registration inEDCI 3430.
 Required of all Elementary Education majors.
 A study of the communication skills and conditions which foster growth in listening, speaking, reading, writing, grammar, spelling, and vocabulary development.
 Each student will be required to participate in field experiences.